jonaslu/ain/examples/dummyjson.com/advanced/README.md

 products/update.ain
 ```

-Composing these files with base.ain (and auth.ain and paginate.ain if need be) makes the resulting command-line clear what's returned:
+Composing these files with base.ain (and auth.ain and paginate.ain if need be) makes the resulting command-line readable:

 ```bash
 ID=1 ain base.ain products/get-by-id.ain # Gets product with id 1